 Use PayPal To Buy Super Bowl Sports Betting Vouchers!

 At most sportsbooks, PayPal and online gambling don’t mix.
 Sports betting sites that use PayPal directly simply aren’t available to US players.
 But at Bovada, PayPal sports betting is possible thanks to the site’s use of sportsbook voucher codes and player transfers.

 This makes Bovada one of the best Super Bowl PayPal betting sites, and it further solidifies Bovada’s reputation as America’s top online sportsbook for Super Bowl odds.

 Of course, at Bovada, you won’t only have access to Super Bowl bets.
 For season-long NFL betting online, PayPal can be used to get your account ready for kickoff each Sunday, and you can also employ the Bovada Voucher and Bovada Player Transfer options to fund all your other sports betting on any of the dozens of markets supported by the site.

 While it’s tough to find online sports betting sites that accept PayPal, Bovada – as usual – has stepped up their game, found a way, and raised the bar.
 That might be bad for placekickers when the Super Bowl’s on the line, but it’s absolutely great for bettors!

-Using PayPal To Fund Online Super Bowl LVI Betting
+Using PayPal To Fund Online Super Bowl Betting